Genetics In Action: Evolutionary Algorithms

 7. Decisiveness – Once a solution is found, the problem is solved.

-Evolutionary algorithms guarantee zero of these properties.
+Evolutionary algorithms guarantee none of these properties.

-What Are The Limitations?
+What Are the Limitations?

 Going further, evolutionary algorithms have a number of limitations: